CSCI-SHU-410-SE-Project/Deskulpt/crates/deskulpt-plugin-sys/README.md

 ## ⚠️ Deskulpt Internal Crate

-This crate is used internally by the Deskulpt application and is not designed to support plugin authors or other users directly.
+This crate is meant to be used internally by the Deskulpt application and is not designed to support plugin authors or other users directly.
+Private items are documented for reference of Deskulpt developers.